ustunb/reachml/README.md

 For more examples, check out [this script](https://github.com/ustunb/reachml/blob/main/research/iclr2024/scripts/setup_dataset_actionset_fico.py) which sets up the action set for the FICO dataset.

+We're actively working to improve this package and make it more useful.
+If you come across bugs, have comments, or want to help, let us know.
+We welcome any and all contributions!
+For more info on how to contribute, check out these guidelines.
+Thank you community!

 ### Resources and Citation

 For more about recourse verification, check out our paper ICLR 2024 spotlight paper: [Prediction without Preclusion](https://openreview.net/forum?id=SCQfYpdoGE)